jpedro/jpedro.github.io/random.md

 As soon as the minimum acceptance is achieved there's zero or negative incentives to improve it.
 To polish it.
 Refactor it.
 But also to revisit the tech debt left behind.
 After the struggles to barely make it work, developers are keen to move to shinnier things.
-Managers want to close projects as "Mission Accomplished" (_cue George W. Bush_) and end the apologising.
+Managers to close projects as "Mission Accomplished" (_cue George W. Bush_) and end the apologising.

 Touching code that barely works becomes a risky adventure, that only the approved go, and only when there’s a clear reward for it.
 Fresh